mid2SUPAERO/SOMP_Ansys/README.md

   - `r_theta`: radius of the orientation filter (adjusts fiber curvature)
   - `move`: move limit for variable updating, as a fraction of the allowed range
   - `max_iter`: number of iterations
+  - `tol`: stopping criterion, relative change in the objective function.
+Defaults at 0, i.e., will run until max_iter
+  - `initial_angles_type`: method for setting the initial orientations.
+Defaults to `'fix'`
+    - `'fix'`: initial orientations are given
+    - `'noise'`: gaussian distribution around the giuven values
+    - `'random'`: random orientation for each element
+    - `'principal'`: initial orientations follow the principal stress directions considering the whole domain with an isotropic material
   - `theta0`: initial orientation (around z) of the fibers, in degrees.
 Default: random distribution
   - `alpha0`: initial orientation (around x) of the fibers, in degrees.
 Default: random distribution
   - `dim`: optimization type